How To Make The Perfect Charcuterie Board

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 Charcuterie boards are the perfect way to serve a delicious medley of high-quality cheeses, meats, fruits, nuts, and anything else snackish.
 They’re great for date nights, girls’ nights, holidays, potlucks, and even Saturday afternoons!
 Whatever the occasion, you can easily customize a charcuterie board for any number of people and tailor it to specific tastes.
-We’ll take you through how we built our perfect charcuterie board, customized for our tastes, and provide some suggestions for how you can make the perfect charcuterie board too!
+In this post, we’ll walk you through how to make the perfect charcuterie board, customized to your tastes!

 The components of a perfect charcuterie board

-Keep things exciting with a variety of textures and flavors.
+Just like the overall balance of your board, you want to keep things exciting with a variety of textures and flavors in the cheese selection itself.
 You can use anything from aged gouda or parmesan (hard cheeses), to manchego or cheddar (firm cheeses), to burrata or brie (soft cheeses), to feta or goat cheese (crumbly cheeses).
 We even like to mix in something melty every once in a while, like baked brie.
-And for people like me who are picky about cheese, you can even include a more approachable spreadable cheese.
+And for people who are picky about cheese, you can even include a more approachable spreadable cheese like boursin or Alouette.

 The term “charcuterie” actually refers to cold cooked meats, so don’t be afraid to let the meat be the star of the show on your board!
 There are so many options to choose from, and you really can’t go wrong with any of them.
 Some of our favorites are prosciutto, soppressata, pepperoni, and Spanish chorizo.
-We love to browse the Whole Foods deli section and pick out whatever catches our eye – we recommend this strategy, especially if you have a well-stocked local deli to check out!
+We love to browse the Whole Foods deli section and pick out whatever catches our eye.
+We highly recommend this strategy, especially if you have a well-stocked local deli to check out!

 Carbs

-• Crackers – There are endless varieties to choose from, but our favorites for pairing with cheese are sea salt, garlic & herb, and sesame.
+• Crackers – There are endless varieties to choose from, but our favorites for pairing with most kinds of cheese are sea salt, garlic & herb, and sesame.

 Fruit provides a nice pop of color and freshness to a charcuterie board.
+Something acidic like grapes, or sweet like strawberries, can also act as a palate cleanser between savory bites of meat and cheese – which is why fruit is so essential to charcuterie boards!
 Select high-quality, in-season produce such as grapes, strawberries, raspberries, dates, or figs, depending on the time of year.

 Nuts